How to use the remove() function in Python

 print(fruits)

-This code raises a ValueError because remove(1) searches for the integer 1, which isn't in the list of strings.
-The method fails because it can't find a match.
-The example below shows how to correctly target an element by its position.
+This code triggers a ValueError because remove(1) searches for the integer value 1, which doesn't exist in the list of strings.
+The correct way to delete an item by its position requires a different approach, as shown below.

 fruits = ["apple", "banana", "cherry"]